ROOTS OF LITERACY

 ABERG CENTER TODAY

 From those 40 students and meagre group of volunteers in 2002 to over 2,000 people served since Charles Aberg headed up the founding of the “Pre-GED School,” Aberg Center for Literacy has grown into a pilar of literacy for the East Dallas community.
 With the addition of a second location in East Dallas in the fall of 2016, Aberg Center served 240 adults and 43 preschool age children in the past year.
 Through its partnership with Bishop’s Camp, an additional 110 children and 10 parents were served.
-(Note: BC numbers are to be confirmed.)
-Aberg Center would not be able to impact the lives of these families if it were not for the dedicated volunteers who give so generously of their time and talent.
-This fall we will be expanding our services further than ever, offering more classes at our Casa Linda location, including the addition of an early childhood program, evening classes and Citizenship in Spanish!
+In 2017 we expanded our services further than ever, doubling our classes at our Casa Linda location, including the addition of an early childhood program, evening classes and Citizenship in Spanish!

 , as a volunteer, advocate, or donor, please CONTACT US